EastBayEv/EastBayEv/README.md

 * Attitudes about envronmental catastrophes in the Mascarenes
 * Machine learning to better understand perioperative depression
-* Postoperative complications in young female diabetics
+* Ecological effects of chlorinated water, disease, and conflict in Northwest Syria
 * Health, agriculture, and armed conflict in Syria and Yemen
-* Faculty and peer instructor development in STEM programs in higher education
+* Postoperative complications in young female diabetics

 I can help with: